 Photobleaching is the phenomenon when a fluorophore loses its fluorescence due to damage induced by light.
 This leads to loss of fluorescence and signal while imaging a sample.

-When light of appropriate wavelength is directed on a fluorophore, it transitions from ground state to excited singlet and triplet stages.
+When the light of appropriate wavelength is directed on a fluorophore, it transitions from the ground state to excited singlet and triplet stages.
 In its excited state, it may interact with other molecules and undergo permanent covalent modifications.

 Also, the triplet state is long-lived in comparison to the singlet stage, which makes it more susceptible to interactions with other molecules.
-The total number of these cycles between excitation and emission for each fluorescent molecule is dependent on its structure and local environment around it.
+The total number of these cycles between excitation and emission for each fluorescent molecule is dependent on its structure and the local environment around it.

 Based on these parameters, some fluorophores can bleach quickly, while others can undergo several thousands of cycles of excitation and emission before bleaching.

 Reducing the intensity of light can reduce the exposure of the fluorophores to lights, and thus, reduce the excitation-emission cycles it undergoes.
 This eventually reduces the photobleaching associated with it.
 However, reducing the light intensity can also reduce the intensity of the signal.
 Therefore, a correct balance should be made between achieving the right signal intensity and minimal photobleaching.

 This is another method to reduce the photobleaching effect.
 In this case, reducing the time of exposure to light will reduce the number of times the fluorophores undergo the excitation-emission cycles, thus reducing the photobleaching.
 This can be achieved by reducing the pixel dwell of laser light or fixing a faster frames/sec rate of imaging.